daidodo/format-imports-vscode/README.md

 // Whether to remove the last 'index' when normalizing paths.
 "tsImportSorter.configuration.removeLastIndexInPath": false,

-// Whether to enable debug mode and print detailed logs to the output channel.
+// Whether to enable debug mode and write detailed logs to VSCode output channel.
+// Not available in 'import-sorter.json' or 'package.json'.
 "tsImportSorter.configuration.development.enableDebug": false,
 ```

 ## Config Files

-All the above settings EXCEPT `development.enableDebug`, plus more in [Configuration](https://github.com/daidodo/format-imports/blob/main/docs/interfaces/configuration.md) are also available in `import-sorter.json` or `package.json` under `"importSorter` section.
+Most of the above settings, plus more in [Configuration](https://github.com/daidodo/format-imports/blob/main/docs/interfaces/configuration.md) are also available in `import-sorter.json` or `package.json` under `"importSorter` section.

 For examples: